danielbodnar/awesome-stars/BY-LANG.md

 ## Kotlin

+- [Semper-Viventem/MetaRadar](https://github.com/Semper-Viventem/MetaRadar) - The app for BLE ether monitoring tracks your environment, finds some devices, makes relations between devices around you, and tracks devices' movements.
 - [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.
 - [kotest/kotest](https://github.com/kotest/kotest) - Powerful, elegant and flexible test framework for Kotlin with additional assertions, property testing and data driven testing
 - [AdevintaSpain/Barista](https://github.com/AdevintaSpain/Barista) - :coffee: The one who serves a great Espresso